 Online Banks

 Online banks operate virtually without physical branches, offering services primarily through websites and mobile apps.
 They tend to offer higher rates on savings accounts and lower fees due to reduced overhead costs.
-SoFi and GO2bank are examples of digital banks offering services to Nevada residents.
+SoFi and Upgrade are examples of digital banks offering services to Nevada residents.

 Bottom Line